DefinitelyRus/PSI-ID/Sprites.md

 ### Variable-size cells
 Variable-size cells, on the other hand, shrink the character sprites down to the bare minimum size, cutting out as much unnecessary blank space as possible.

-When making sprite sheets that don't have equally-sized cells, the sprites only need a minimum of 1 pixel gap between one sprite and another (although still not recommended).
-As you can see on the image below, certain sprite groups (like walking) are narrower than others (like punching).
+When making sprite sheets that don't have fixed-sized cells, the sprites only need a minimum of 1 pixel gap between one sprite and another (although still not recommended).
+As you can see on the image below, certain sprite groups (like walking) are narrower and closer together than others (like punching).

 Here, the engine (and therefore, the developers) determines how the character will be centered.
 This isn't normally a problem, but some sprites might be best centered with an offset (usually for running animations) which adds more work for the developers.